-Pandemics and epidemics, or outbreak of an infectious disease, such as COVID-19 and subsequent variants, natural disasters, terrorist activities, political unrest, and other manmade problems such as war could have a material adverse impact on our business, results of operations, financial condition and cash flows or liquidity.
+Catastrophic events, such as pandemics and epidemics, or outbreak of an infectious disease, such as COVID-19 and subsequent variants, natural disasters, terrorist activities, political unrest, and other manmade problems such as war could have a material adverse impact on our business, results of operations, financial condition and cash flows or liquidity.

-Our business is vulnerable to damage or interruption from pandemics and epidemics, or outbreak of an infectious disease, such as COVID-19 and subsequent variants, natural disasters, terrorist attacks, political unrest, acts of war, including the current conflict between Russia and Ukraine, and similar events.
+Our business is vulnerable to damage or interruption from pandemics and epidemics, or outbreak of an infectious disease, such as COVID-19 and subsequent variants, natural disasters, terrorist attacks, political unrest, acts of war (such as the ongoing conflicts between Russia and Ukraine, and Israel and Palestine).

-The COVID-19 pandemic as well as the recent inflation in the United States, and foreign and domestic government sanctions imposed on Russia as a result of its recent invasion of Ukraine, has caused or may continue to result in extreme volatility and disruptions in the capital and credit markets, which may adversely affect investor's confidence and, in turn may affect our ability to raise additional capital.
+The recent inflation in the United States, foreign and domestic government sanctions imposed on Russia as a result of its invasion of Ukraine, and the conflicts in Israel and Palestine has caused or may continue to result in extreme volatility and disruptions in the capital and credit markets, which may adversely affect investor's confidence and, in turn may affect our ability to raise additional capital.